yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ---
-title: API client drivers for YSQL
+title: Client drivers for YSQL API
-headerTitle: API client drivers for YSQL
+headerTitle: Client drivers for YSQL API
-linkTitle: API client drivers for YSQL
+linkTitle: Client drivers for YSQL API
-description: Lists the API client library drivers that you can use to build and access YSQL applications.
+description: Lists the client drivers that you can use to connect to and interact with the YSQL API.
 aliases:
   - /latest/reference/drivers/postgresql-jdbc-driver/
 menu: